 The Guy on Our Label

 It’s a wonderful photograph, we know!
 John Whitney just had to be on our label.
 He lived in Jason’s grandfather’s 200-year old farmhouse a century ago here in Marlboro, Vermont, before the MacArthurs arrived.
 This photo captures Whitney raising jugs of cider high in front of a barn that has since burned down.
-Michele Holzapfel reproduced Whitney’s jaunty stance in the fabulous drawings on the Orchard King and Orchard Queen labels.
+Michele Holzapfel reproduced Whitney’s jaunty stance (and gave him a champagne flute to hold) in the fabulous drawing on the Methode Champenoise label.